jmarine/wgs/README.md

 * **onUnsubscribe(WampSocket client, WampTopic topic)**: it can be overriden to intercept unsubscription requests to the topics.
 Also, rembember to cal the superclass method before/after your business logic.

+* **onPublish(WampSocket sourceClient, WampTopic topic, JsonNode event, Set<String> excluded, Set<String> eligible)**: it can be overriden to intercept publish messages from clients.
+Remember to call the superclass method before/after your business logic.

-* **onPublish(WampSocket sourceClient, WampTopic topic, JsonNode event, Set<String> excluded, Set<String> eligible)**: it can be overriden to intercept event publications.
+* **onEvent(WampSocket sourceClient, WampTopic topic, JsonNode event, Set<String> excluded, Set<String> eligible)**: it can be overriden to intercept event message multicasting.
 Remember to call the superclass method before/after your business logic.